saqibjavaiddev/Leaderboard-Project-JS/README.md

 # Leaderboard Project JS

-> The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+> Leaderboard website displays scores submitted by different players.
+It also allows you to submit your score using form.
+All data is preserved thanks to the external Leaderboard API service.Developed using JavaScript and Webpack.

 ## Built With